qubitrenegade/qubitrenegade.github.io/_posts/2018-02-07-ChefDK-Rakefile.md

 Reticulating Splines...
 {% endhighlight %}

-This isn't very useful, but is a good structure to show the basicas of a Rakefile.
+This isn't very useful, but is a good structure to show the basics of a Rakefile.

 ### Rakefile explanation